KassieZ/doris/docs/en/docs/query-acceleration/join-optimization/bucket-shuffle-join.md

 The join type indicates that the join method to be used is：`BUCKET_SHUFFLE`。

-## Planning rules of Bucket Shuffle Join
+## Planning Rules of Bucket Shuffle Join

 In most scenarios, users only need to turn on the session variable by default to transparently use the performance improvement brought by this join method.
 However, if we understand the planning rules of Bucket Shuffle Join, we can use it to write more efficient SQL.